Our Colombian Trailblazer tour is all about the off-road – the dirt bikes enabling us to get far off the beaten track and…

 All damage to the motorcycle is then covered by us.
 Please bear in mind that this excludes water damage or damage due to irresponsible riding (for example, a failed wheelie attempt).

-Single room accommodation is available for 9 out of the 10 nights.
+Single room accommodation is available throughout all of the tour, except for one night at Villeta

 Yes, there are ATMs in the larger towns, but not the villages.